Human Tissue Act 2004

 The main requirements of the Act in relation to research involving human organs or tissues are:

-Consent must be obtained for any storage and use of tissue removed after death for research purposes
+(i) Consent must be obtained for any storage and use of tissue removed after death for research purposes.

-Consent is required for the storage and use of tissue from living individuals for research unless the material has been anonymised, such that the person carrying out the research does not know the identity of the donor, and the research project has been approved by a “research ethics authority” or approval is pending.
+(ii) Consent is required for the storage and use of tissue from living individuals for research unless the material has been anonymised, such that the person carrying out the research does not know the identity of the donor, and the research project has been approved by the relevant “research ethics authority” e.g. National Research Ethics Committee.